-Surgeons at BWH serve as faculty members at Harvard Medical School and are active researchers who seek causes and investigate treatments for hepatobiliary disease.
-They are also committed to training the next generation of surgeons through our Surgical Residency and Fellowship Programs.
+Surgeons at the Brigham serve as faculty members at Harvard Medical School and are active researchers who seek causes and investigate treatments for hepatobiliary disease.
+They are also committed to training the next generation of surgeons through our surgical residency and fellowship programs.

 General and gastrointestinal surgery services are available at multiple locations in and around Boston.